nicholst/bids-specification/src/06-extensions.md

 This has introductory information about the BIDS specification, tools in the BIDS ecosystem, and how you can get involved.

-### The BIDS Contributor guide
+### Contributing to BIDS

-If you'd like to get involved more heavily in helping extend the BIDS specification or develop tools for it, see the [BIDS Contributor Guide](https://docs.google.com/document/d/1pWmEEY-1-WuwBPNy5tDAxVJYQ9Een4hZJM06tQZg8X4/edit?usp%3Dsharing&sa=D&ust=1537468908724000).
+If you'd like to get involved more heavily in helping extend the BIDS specification or develop tools for it, see [Contributing to the BIDS Specification](https://github.com/bids-standard/bids-specification/blob/master/CONTRIBUTING.md).
-It contains more in-depth information for getting involved with the BIDS community.
+This has more in-depth information for getting involved with the BIDS community.

 ## BIDS Extension Proposals